From the planar limit to M-theory

-When string/M-theory picture is clear, it is possible to see whether a given theory admits the analytic continuation.
-Let us consider the trivial vacuum of 3d $SU(N)$ maximal SYM (i.e. all scalars fluctuate around zero), which is dual to a stack of $N$ D2-branes.
-Because the IR fixed point is described by the ABJM theory, our question is whether the 3d maximal SYM and the ABJM theory are connected by the analytic continuation.
+\subparagraph*{\it What theories admit the analytic continuation?---} When the string theory and M theory picture is clear, it is possible to see whether a given theory admits the analytic continuation.
+Let us consider the trivial vacuum of 3D $SU(N)$ maximal SYM (i.e., all scalars fluctuate around zero), which is dual to a stack of $N$ D2 branes.
+Because the IR fixed point is described by the ABJM theory, our question is whether the 3D maximal SYM and the ABJM theory are connected by the analytic continuation.
 The answer is {\it no}.
-In the very strong coupling limit, the M-theory circle transverse to the world-volume of the D2-branes opens up and the D2-branes turn to the same numbers of M2-branes.
-These M2-branes, however, are not localized at a point in the M-theory circle but rather they are smeared along the circle \cite{Itzhaki:1998dd}.
-At finite temperature, for example, the smeared M2-branes turn to a stack of coincident M2-branes described by the ABJM theory through the Gregory-Laflamme transition (through a shift in the moduli space at zero temperature) \cite{Gregory:1993vy}.
+In the very strong coupling limit, the M-theory circle transverse to the world volume of the D2 branes opens up and the D2-branes turn to the same numbers of M2 branes.
+These M2 branes, however, are not localized at a point in the M-theory circle, but rather they are smeared along the circle \cite{Itzhaki:1998dd}.
+At finite temperature, for example, the smeared M2 branes turn to a stack of coincident M2 branes described by the ABJM theory through the Gregory-Laflamme transition (through a shift in the moduli space at zero temperature) \cite{Gregory:1993vy}.
 Because of this, UV and IR are not connected smoothly.
 Indeed we can confirm it easily by using the gravity duals.

-A similar argument shows that F1 must be smoothly connected to M2-branes.
-In the same manner D4-branes and M5-branes should be smoothly connected if they are described by an identical theory, while NS5-branes and M5-branes cannot be smoothly connected.
+A similar argument shows that F1 must be smoothly connected to M2 branes.
+In the same manner D4 branes and M5 branes should be smoothly connected if they are described by an identical theory, while NS5 branes and M5 branes cannot be smoothly connected.